-- (ii) If there is no perceived tax-benefit linkage (q = 0) and the elasticity of substitution between worker types is much larger than the labor supply elasticity $(\sigma \gg \eta^S)$, then employer payroll taxes are fully shifted to workers $(\rho \approx 1)$.
-This is the usual assumption made in the labor supply/taxation literature, where σ is commonly assumed to be large while η^S is considered small. - (iii) If there is no perceived tax-benefit linkage (q = 0) and the labor supply elasticity is much larger than the elasticity of substitution $(\eta^S \gg \sigma)$, then there is no passthrough to relative wages $(\rho \approx 0)$.
-In this scenario, the relative labor cost of the two types of workers increases in the same proportion as the additional payroll taxes levied on treated workers.
+- (i) If workers value the benefits as much as the payroll tax paid (q = 1), then regardless of labor supply and substitution elasticities, payroll taxes are entirely shifted to treated workers $(\rho \approx 1)$.
+In that case, payroll taxes are not perceived as a tax, as they fund benefits that are fully valued by workers.
+As a result, labor supply and labor demand remain unchanged, implying that employment (or hours worked) for both types of workers is unaffected by the tax. - (ii) If there is no perceived tax-benefit linkage (q = 0) and the elasticity of substitution between worker types is much larger than the labor supply elasticity ($\sigma \gg \eta^S$), then employer payroll taxes are fully shifted to workers ($\rho \approx 1$).
+This is the standard assumption made in the labor supply and taxation literature, where σ is typically considered large, while η^S is assumed to be small.
+In this scenario, the employment level of treated workers declines relative to that of control workers, with the magnitude of the decline proportional to the labor supply elasticity.

+(iii) If there is no perceived tax-benefit linkage (q = 0) and the labor supply elasticity is much larger than the elasticity of substitution $(\eta^S \gg \sigma)$, then there is no passthrough to relative wages $(\rho \approx 0)$.
+In this case, the relative labor cost of both worker types increases in direct proportion to the additional payroll tax levied on treated workers.
+Consequently, the employment level of treated workers declines relative to that of control workers, with the magnitude of the decline proportional to the elasticity of substitution.